You’ve been on a spiritual path for a while but still feel stuck and frustrated, at a standstill.

 But I was still on my own journey of unwinding from self-sabotage and old habits of being drawn to difficult life experiences and hurtful relationships that were familiar to me.

-In 2012, after a very painful relationship experience, I rebooted my meditation practice and appreciation of Buddhist dharma teachings at a two-week meditation retreat in a forest monastery in Taiping, Malaysia.
+In 2012, I rebooted my meditation practice and appreciation of Buddhist dharma teachings at a two-week silent meditation retreat in a forest monastery in Taiping, Malaysia.

 It dawned on me during that retreat that life is often messy and hard.
 Others can and do hurt us and we stumble, time and time again, but that doesn’t have to inform our future or mean anything about our worth.
 In fact, if anything, it likely means that we feel things deeply and are brave enough to walk less travelled paths, facing our struggles head on instead of ignoring or suppressing them.